Covariate-adjusted win statistics in randomized clinical trials with ordinal outcomes

-To address confounder adjustments in observational studies, \citet{Li2018} proposed balancing weighting to estimate the weighted average treatment effect (WATE), defined as $\omega_1(X)=h(X)/e(X)$ and $\omega_0=h(X)/\left[1-e(X)\right]$ for the treatment and control arms, respectively.
-By doing so, $\omega_1$ and $\omega_0$ can balance the distributions of the covariates between the treatment and control arms in the target population, that is, $f_1(X)\omega_1(X)=f_0(X)\omega_0(X)=f(X)h(X)$, where $f_z(X)$ ($z=0,1$) is the conditional distribution density of covariates in treatment arm $Z$ \citep{Li2018}.
+\citet{zeng2021propensity} leveraged the class of balancing weights to perform covariate adjustment, with the weights defined as $\omega_1(X)=h(X)/e(X)$ and $\omega_0=h(X)/\left[1-e(X)\right]$ for the treatment and control arms, respectively.
 We generalize their approach to handle the bivariate tilting function $h(X_i,X_j)$.
-Specifically, we focus on the following H{\'a}jek-type estimator to estimate $\tau_{1}^h$:
+Specifically, we focus on the following H{\'a}jek-type estimator: